 Our story is a story of love, struggle, heartache, and God’s redeeming grace and mercy.
-Looking back over the story of our life, there has been many important lessons and turning points to help us get to where we are now.
+Looking back over the story of our lives, there have been many important lessons and turning points to help us get to where we are now.
 But we know full well that without the Lord’s help, there is no way Janet and I would be together today and enjoying this wonderful marriage together.

 We often try to summarize our story by saying we were near divorce four times in our first nineteen years of marriage.
 Then one time a lady in one of our marriage classes ask the question, “when you say four times near divorce, what exactly does that mean?”
 And it was then that we started to realize that we have to be a little clearer about what four times near divorce means.